 - To make this recipe dairy-free and paleo, leave out the cheese.

 - To make it vegetarian (or suitable for things like picnics or travelling when you don’t have access to a fridge and need food that will keep well for several hours), leave out the bacon/ham.

-- Experiment with adding whatever ingredients are in your fridge or pantry – I love chopped leek, spinach, fresh herbs (parsley is my favourite), pine nuts, etc.
+- Experiment with adding whatever ingredients are in your fridge or pantry – I love chopped leek, spinach, fresh herbs and pine nuts.

 - If the mixture feels too wet, add another 1/2 cup of almond meal.
 If it feels too dry, add another egg.

 - Store in the fridge in a container lined with paper towel to absorb any moisture.
 If it includes ham/bacon, up to 4 days is good.
 If without, 5-6.

 - Most conventional ham/bacon has lots of added nasties.
 I use nitrate-free, gluten-free, sugar-free bacon (yep – most bacon has added sugar!) from my local butcher.